PassMoreHeat/ModeAnalyticsCaseStudy/README.md

-# ModeAnalyticsCaseStudy
+# Mode Analytics Case Study
-Report from Mode Analytics SQL Case Study to validate A/B testing dataset
+Report from Mode Analytics SQL Case Study to validate A/B testing dataset.
+This case study report was developed by H. Passmore in partial fullfilment of Springboard Data Science Career Track course.